-The challenge for brands planning to launch new podcast content is that the distributor audience analytics, while burgeoning this year to form a clearer picture, are still inept at fully satisfying those whose goal is intimate fan engagement, whether the fan is an existing customer or a first-time touch point.
-For this reason, podcast hosting analytics are the true path to fan engagement.
+The challenge for brands planning to launch new podcast content is that the distributor audience analytics while burgeoning this year to form a clearer picture, are still inept at fully satisfying those whose goal is intimate fan engagement, whether the fan is an existing customer or a first-time touchpoint.
+For this reason, podcast hosting analytics is the true path to fan engagement.

 Let’s dive in for a second to explore how analytics are measured in the industry, then center ourselves on JAR Audio’s recommendation to push the analytics further to measure listener engagement.

 In ad-driven podcasts, downloads become a proxy for revenue.

 The existing analytic methods are based on legacy TV ad models and a hangover from Web Banner Ads.
 For example, imagine I make a podcast, then I commercialize it by inserting advertisements.
 For those podcasts with an ad-driven “cult of personality” type format such as The Ezra Klein Show, the metrics center around the number of downloads and chart positions.
 The former is a good reflection of general reach, with the latter being largely vanity-driven.
 In ad-driven podcasts, downloads become a proxy for revenue.
 Think CPM.
 Downloads don’t necessarily mean listens though, since many podcast apps auto-download your subscriptions regardless of whether you listen to them or not.
 Thankfully, some podcast distributors will provide actual listener estimates in addition to download numbers.